nikkobilitza/DH-Tools-and-Methods-Course-Project/README.md

+**Introduction**

 In this project, my objective was to analyze the differences in labor market conditions, education, and demographics across Austrian municipalities of various sizes.
-What is it like to live in small village and how does it differ from live in Vienna?
+What is it like to live in small village and how does it differ from life in Vienna?
 To conduct this analysis, I utilized data from Statistics Austria, specifically focusing on the 2019 census aggregated to the municipality level.

-Methodology
+**Methodology**

 I utilized ANOVA tests to examine the differences across 9 variables across the following categories of municipalities: